-This conference will discuss latest thinking on policy and wider initiatives for reducing poverty in Wales - with a focus on welfare reform, regional approaches and long-term strategies.
+This conference discussed latest thinking on policy and wider initiatives for reducing poverty in Wales - with a focus on welfare reform, regional approaches and long-term strategies.

-Discussion will reflect key themes and issues emerging as policymakers scrutinise developments and consider practical ways forward for policy, and will assess the impact of policy initiatives themselves.
+Discussion reflected key themes and issues emerging as policymakers scrutinised developments and considered practical ways forward for policy.
+Further sessions also assessed the impact of policy initiatives themselves.

 Price: £95 PLUS VAT